This week’s Highland Lakes events - DailyTrib.com

 This week’s Highland Lakes events

-- Boo-tiques and Brews is Thursday, Oct.
-24, from 5-8 p.m. on the courthouse square in Burnet.

-- Marble Fall ISD’s Hispanic Heritage Fiesta is Thursday, Oct.
-24, from 6-7:30 p.m. at Marble Falls High School.

-- Marble Falls Fire Rescue hosts Pinktoberfest on Thursday, Oct.
-24, from 6-8 p.m. at Harmony Park in downtown Marble Falls.
+- Lambda Nu hosts Milkshakes & Motown Music Bingo on Oct.
+29 from 6-8 p.m. at Log Country Cove.

-- Fashion Show benefiting Open Door Recovery House is Saturday, Oct.
-26, at 11 a.m. at St. Paul the Apostle Church in Horseshoe Bay.
+- Marble Falls Area EMS is holding CPR and first aid classes Oct.
+29 starting at 5:30 p.m.

-- Marble Falls Area Ag Club Fish Fry fundraiser is Saturday, Oct.
-26, from 6-8 p.m. at Lakeside Pavilion in Marble Falls.
+- Marble Falls Area Volunteer Fire Department hosts its annual Haunted House Oct.
+30-31 from 5-8 p.m. at 606 Avenue U in Marble Falls.
+(Free)

-- Rifles, Racks, and Deer Tracks fundraiser dinner for Hill Country Children’s Advocacy Center is Saturday, Oct.
-26, from 6-9 p.m. at YMCA Galloway-Hammond in Burnet.

-- Spicewood Community Center Hobo Stew & Cake Walk fundraiser is Saturday, Oct.
-26, at 5 p.m.

 Find more weekend fun in the 101 Highland Lakes’ Weekend Picks.